andrewthecodertx/6502-Emulator/README.md

 require 'vendor/autoload.php';

+// Import core interfaces (shared by both CPUs) use andrewthecoder\Core\BusInterface;
+use andrewthecoder\Core\StatusRegister;

 // Choose your CPU variant:
-// For NMOS 6502 (original):
+// For MOS 6502 (original with illegal opcodes): use andrewthecoder\MOS6502\CPU;
-use andrewthecoder\MOS6502\CPU;
-use andrewthecoder\MOS6502\BusInterface;

-// OR for WDC 65C02 (CMOS with additional instructions):
+// OR for WDC 65C02 (enhanced with additional instructions):
 // use andrewthecoder\WDC65C02\CPU;
-// use andrewthecoder\WDC65C02\BusInterface;

 // Implement a simple bus with 64KB RAM class SimpleBus implements BusInterface